deepikanathan/sandwich-club/README.md

 # Sandwich Club Project

 ## Project Overview
-**Sandwich Club** app shows the details of each sandwich once it is selected.
+This app is developed as part of a graducation requirement for Android Developer Nanodegree from Udacity.
+It shows the details of each sandwich once it is selected.

 ## Why this Project